 The Company sponsors a 401(k) plan which is available to substantially all of the Company's employees.
 Landec's Corporate Plan, which is available to all Landec employees ("Landec Plan"), allows participants to contribute from 1% to 50% of their salaries, up to the Internal Revenue Service (IRS) limitation into designated investment funds.
 Beginning in fiscal year 2001, the Company amended the plan so that it contributes an amount equal to 50% of the participants' contribution up to 3% of the participants' salary.
-In May 2003, the Company again amended the plan to make the Company again amended the plan on behalf of participants voluntary, and to make employees participation in the plan voluntary.
+In May 2003, the Company again amended the plan to make the Company's matching contribution to the plan on behalf of participants voluntary, and to make employees participation in the plan voluntary.
 In June 2006, the Company again amended the plan to increase the company match from 50% on the first 6% contributed by an employee to 67% on the first 6% contributed.
 Participants are at all times fully vested in their contributions.
 The Company's contribution vests over a four-year period at a rate of 25% per year.
 The Company retains the right, by action of the Board of Directors, to amend, modify, or terminate the plan.
-For the fiscal years ended May 31, 2009, May 25, 2008 and May 27, 2007, the Company contributed \$341,000, \$352,000 and \$401,000, respectively, to the Landec Plan.
+For the fiscal years ended May 30, 2010, May 31, 2009 and May 25, 2008, the Company contributed \$368,000, \$341,000 and \$352,000, respectively, to the Landec Plan.